Africa Scholars Forum

 - Establish a platform for deepened African research study for graduate students at UMass Boston

-- Promote existing and new exchanges with area African Studies programs and universities in Africa to facilitate faculty and student exchange, especially study abroad and community research
+- Promote existing and new exchanges with area Africana Studies programs and universities in Africa to facilitate faculty and student exchange, especially study abroad and community research

 - Achieve prestigious grant awards on African study collaboratively.

 Launching Event: First Africa Day - February 27, 2019